 5. It’s better for you.

 It’s inarguable that animals raised in industrial production systems are less healthy than those raised in a natural, pasture-raised production system.
 Why would we believe that meat from those unhealthy animals would then be a nutritious option for our families to consume?
 There is documented research in circulation that states pasture-raised proteins are now being used in preventive healthcare and in treatment plans for illnesses.
 It’s time to realize that nutritious food truly is medicine.
 Switching to pasture-raised meats doesn’t have to be hard.
 We’ve recently launched a new website, which makes shopping a breeze.
 So if you are looking for lean ground beef for hamburgers, a holiday turkey to enjoy with your guests, or some eggs, sausage, or bacon for breakfast, please check out our website.
 We’ve worked hard to grow our selection and improve our shipment times.
-With $9.95 flat rate shipping, shopping online for pasture-raised, regenerative meats and poultry has never been easier.
+Shopping online for pasture-raised, regenerative meats and poultry has never been easier.

 Happy New Year,